 The 4-H Fed Steer Challenge is designed to enhance the educational value of the traditional 4-H beef projects by providing an affordable option that rewards production merit and carcass value, along with accurate and complete record keeping, industry knowledge, and producer engagement by the 4-H member.

 County Fairs offer a local opportunity for 4-H members to exhibit and show their livestock projects.
 In order to participate in 4-H at County Fairs, youth must be officially enrolled members and must have completed the county's ID requirements.
 Each county implements their own requirements, timeframes, and guidelines for County Fair livestock shows.

 At the Nebraska State Fair, 4-H members have the opportunity to showcase what they have learned and worked on throughout the year.
-A number of 4-H livestock shows and animal science contests take place at the Nebraska State Fair, including beef, sheep, swine, meat goat, dairy cattle, poultry, and rabbit shows, as well as the Dairy Judging Contest.
+A number of 4-H livestock shows and animal science contests take place at the Nebraska State Fair.
 Any 4-H member planning to exhibit a live animal at the Nebraska State Fair must complete the livestock ID and nomination requirements and complete the online entry process by the appropriate deadlines.